wso2-attic/ballerina-integrator/README.md

 Ingress:

 Add `/etc/hosts` entry to match hostname.

 ```
    127.0.0.1 ballerina.guides.io
 ```

-Access the service
+Access the service.

 ```bash
    curl -v http://ballerina.guides.io/OnlineShopping -X GET
 ```

 ## Observability
 Ballerina is by default observable.
-Meaning you can easily observe your services, resources, etc.
-However, observability is disabled by default via configuration.
-Observability can be enabled by adding following configurations to `ballerina.conf` file in `Simple-pass-through-messaging-ballerina-/guide/`.
+This means you can easily observe your services, resources, etc. However, observability is disabled by default via configuration.
+Observability can be enabled by adding the following configurations to the `ballerina.conf` file in `Simple-pass-through-messaging-ballerina-/guide/`.

 ```ballerina
 [b7a.observability]